fury-gl/fury/docs/source/posts/2021/2021-08-23-final-work-antriksh.rst

 - **Add support for Layout along X, Y, Z axes**

   Added support for Layout along x, y, z axes.
 Allows user to layout different actors along any given axes.
-Also allows users to switch the stacking order by passing a axis+ or axis- to the constructor.
+Also it allows users to switch the stacking order by passing a axis+ or axis- to the constructor.

   *Pull Requests:*